 Car manufacturing (and car parts manufacturing) is an important component of total Thai industry.
 The value of exports (cars and car parts) in 2015 was 25,61 billion U.S. Dollars.
-Car exports with car part exports, are the most important (by value) export from Thailand.
+Car exports together with car part exports, are the most important (by value) export from Thailand.
 Value of exports of cars and car parts, is 5.4 % of total Thai GDP (at 505 billion U.S. Dollar in 2019).

 Thailand has no car brand of its own.
 Many foreign companies are producing or assembling cars and car parts in the country.
 As of 2020 the following are active in Thailand : (manufacturers of light vehicles including passenger cars and pickup cars).